-The practice had followed guidance on decontamination and infection control issued by the Department of Health, namely 'Health Technical Memorandum 01-05 -Decontamination in primary care dental practices (HTM 01-05)'.
+The practice had followed guidance on decontamination and infection control issued by the Department of Health, namely 'Health Technical Memorandum 01-05 - Decontamination in primary care dental practices (HTM 01-05)'.
 In accordance with HTM 01-05 guidance, an instrument transportation system had been implemented to ensure the safe movement of instruments between the treatment rooms and the decontamination rooms which ensured the risk of infection spread was minimised.

-There was a dedicated decontamination room.
+There were two dedicated decontamination rooms.
 A dental nurse showed us how they used the room, and we noted that they wore appropriate protective equipment, such as heavy duty gloves and eye protection.
 The water temperature was checked at the beginning of the procedure for cleaning instruments manually.
 A magnifier was used to check for any debris during the cleaning stages.
 An appropriate instrument cleaning detergent and instrument cleaning brush was in use in accordance with HTM 01-05 guidance and the practice's own infection control policy.
-However, we noticed that the procedure for rinsing and drying was not in accordance with HTM 01-05 guidance.
+However, we noticed that the flow of instruments in both decontamination rooms could be improved to ensure it was in accordance with HTM 01-05 guidance.
+The dental nurse, practice and area manager undertook to rectify this immediately.